All right, look, I just want everybody to know I'm still fed up with this Watergate orgy, with this deep throat orgy.

 But there was and is a bigger story here than Felt.

-Frankly Nixon's no longer alive.
+Frankly, Nixon's no longer alive.

 If he was a hero, he's a deceased hero.

-Bob Woodward's nobody's idea of a hero, maybe a super businessman and accomplished writer, but no hero.
+Maybe a super businessman and accomplished writer, but no hero.

-Mark Felt is only Richard Benvinista's hero.
+Mark Felt is only Richard Benvenista's hero.

 But there are major heroes out there every day.